Tuck Everlasting (musical): Act 2

 Angus takes Winnie fishing and attempts to convince her to live a mortal life instead of drinking the water with Jesse ("The Wheel").
 Miles approaches and tells them that Jesse has gone without saying goodbye, and Winnie says they can find him at the spring in Treegap Wood.
 There, Jesse encounters the Man in the Yellow Suit who tells him of his long journey to find the spring and forces Jesse to take him there ("The Story of the Man in the Yellow Suit").
 The Tucks and Winnie find Jesse, and the Man in the Yellow Suit offers to make them partners in his water-selling business.
-After the Man takes Winnie hostage, Jesse offers him a vial of water in exchange for her; before he can drink it, however, Mae hits him on the head with a rifle and kills him instantly.
-When Constable Joe and Hugo arrive, Winnie tells them that she killed the Man in the Yellow Suit when he tried to pull a knife on her and Jesse.
+After the Man takes Winnie hostage, Jesse offers him a vial of water in exchange for her; before he can drink it, however, Mae strikes a fatal blow to the Man's head.
+When Constable Joe and Hugo arrive, Winnie tells them that she killed the Man in the Yellow Suit in self-defense.

-Close to being exposed, the Tucks leave town on the advice of Constable Joe.
+The Tucks abandon the homestead and leave Treegap permanently on Constable Joe's advice.
 They say goodbye to Winnie and offer her their music box, thanking her for reminding them that there is "still something to live for."
 Jesse says he will leave instructions on how to find him and leaves her with a vial of water from the spring.
 Winnie contemplates drinking the water and what it means to live forever ("Everlasting").
 She ultimately decides to live out her mortal life and pours the water on her toad instead.

-Through a ballet sequence, the ensemble shows the remainder of Winnie's life: she marries Hugo and has a son, while her grandmother, Constable Joe, and Betsy pass away one by one.
+Through a ballet sequence, the ensemble shows the remainder of Winnie's life: she marries Hugo and has a son, to Jesse's disappointment.
+Each of Winnie's loved ones pass away one by one.
 Before she dies, Winnie opens the Tucks' music box and dances one last time at the gate of the Foster home as she did when she was young.

-The Tucks return to Treegap after Winnie has died and discover her grave, which is dedicated to a "cherished wife, devoted mother, and dearest grandmother."
+The Tucks return to Treegap after Winnie has died and visit her grave, which is dedicated to a "cherished wife, devoted mother, and dearest grandmother."
 They celebrate the fact that she lived a full life and encounter the toad Winnie made immortal with the water from the spring ("The Wheel (Reprise)").